JohnGriffiths/ConWhAt/docs/getting_started/downloading_atlases.rst

 +------------------------+--------------------------------------+-------------+

-Downloading using the data fetcher functionsn
+Downloading using the data fetcher functions
 ---------------------------------------------

 *(coming soon...)*